 What Should You Do If Your Child Needs Emergency Dental Care?

-If your child is suffering from tooth decay or other dental health needs, it’s important to seek medical treatment.
-You definitely do not want your kid trying to attend school, play, and live life while in major pain.
-But how can you cover the costs if you don’t have dental insurance?
+If your child is suffering from tooth decay or other dental health issues, it’s important to seek medical treatment.
+You definitely don’t want your kid trying to attend school, play, and live life while in major pain.
+But how can you cover the costs if you don’t have insurance?
 Even in those cases, you’ve got options for affordable children’s dental care.

 “If you are fortunate to have a dental school in your city, that could be a great option,” Castellano says.
 “Other resources might be a community health center or a community service day that offers free dental services.”